Maria Burton: Future projects

-Maria is in process of developing an indie TV pilot, "MidLife", and next feature-film script for a drama inspired by the "Mercury 13 women who were tested for the original astronaut program in 1961–62 was named to the Athena Film Festval's Athena List and was a quarter finalist in the Academy of Motion Pictures's Nicholl Fellowship in Screenwriting.
+Maria is in process of developing an indie TV pilot, "MidLife", and next feature-film script for a drama inspired by the "Mercury 13 women who were tested for the original astronaut program in 1961–62 was named to the Athena Film Festival's Athena List and was a quarter finalist in the Academy of Motion Pictures's Nicholl Fellowship in Screenwriting.

 Burton is also involved in the Sony's Diversity Directing Program 2018-19 and ABC/Disney's Class of 2018–20, She was one of 15 people to be selected to participate in this two-year program that offers professional development.

 Advocacy

 Burton is co-chair of the Women's Steering Committee of the Directors Guild of America, a member of the emeritus board of The Alliance of Women Directors and an advisory board member of Global Girl Media.